 After the refresh

 As part of the refresh, courses are made unavailable (hidden) to students.
-You will need to make the course available to the new cohort of students when ready.
+You will need to make the course available (set visibility to SHOW) to the new cohort of students when ready.
 For more information on how to get your course ready for the next academic year, check Get your course ready for the start of term: Moodle Checklist.

-If you have any questions, please contact LTI.
+If you have any questions, please contact Eden Digital.